 What is Amazake?

-Amazake is a traditional Japanese rice drink, and it means sweet sake (ama: sweet, zake: alcohol) in Japanese.
+Amazake is a traditional Japanese rice drink that means sweet sake (ama: sweet, zake: alcohol) in Japanese.

-It's sweet refreshing that can be enjoyed as-is or used for cooking and making desserts.
+It's sweet and refreshing and can be enjoyed as-is or used for cooking and making desserts.

 The roots of Amazake go back to the Kofun period (1300 years ago), and it became so popular that many people widely consumed it in the Edo period (400 years ago).